 When you order bare-root hostas through online mail-order, they will come shipped to you in a box with the hosta roots in a plastic package with peat moss.

-Once the box arrives, you will need to plant your hosta roots within a day or two.
+Once the box arrives, you must plant your hosta roots within a day or two.
 Open the package and inspect the roots to ensure they look firm and healthy.

 If you cannot plant the hosta roots immediately, store them in a cool, dry place in the plastic bag they were shipped in.
-Do not allow bare root hostas to freeze or to be left in a location where the roots can dry out.
+Do not allow bare root hostas to freeze or be left where the roots can dry out.

 Before planting, hosta roots should be placed in a bucket of warm water and left to soak for 30 to 60 minutes.

 Hostas are flowering plants that grow best in the shade, but most do not thrive if they are grown in deep shade.
 Hostas grow best with exposure to morning sun and afternoon shade.